Toporin/Seedkeeper-Tool/contrib/osx/README.md

 Building macOS binaries
 =======================

+WARNING: the information in this document comes from the original Electrum project and is not up-to-date!

 ✓ _This binary should be reproducible, meaning you should be able to generate binaries that match the official releases._